kubernetes/enhancements/keps/sig-api-machinery/9999-fine-grained-authz/README.md

 1. Check the "PUT" / "PATCH" / "CREATE" permission.
 If the actor has this, proceed to step 3.
-2. Otherwise, check the "checkindividualfields" permission.
+2. Otherwise, check the "granular" permission.
 If yes, place a marker in the request context and proceed to step 3, otherwise, fail the request with a forbidden error.
 3. Compute the change (patch logic, SSA logic, defaulting etc).
 Compute a list